 Getting around Vietnam is an art form.
 Taxis, overnight trains and buses, the back of local’s motorbikes - whichever mode of transport you choose the chances are you’ll come out of Vietnam with a story to tell about

 Ho Chi Minh Tweets

 Stay safe with World Nomads travel safety alerts - follow us

-Vietnam floods (more) Rising waters have cut Hanoi to Ho Chi Minh city railway, delaying services.over 3 years ago
+Vietnam floods (more) Rising waters have cut Hanoi to Ho Chi Minh city railway, delaying services.about 4 years ago

 Recommended vaccinations for Ho Chi Minh